-R-18.
+R-19.
 Vacancies

-(a) If, for any reason, an arbitrator is unable or unwilling to perform the duties of

-- the office, the AAA may declare the office vacant.
-Vacancies shall be filled in accordance with applicable provisions of these Rules. - (b) In the event of a vacancy in a panel of neutral arbitrators, after the hearings have commenced, the remaining arbitrator or arbitrators may continue with the hearing and determination of the controversy unless the parties agree otherwise.
+- (a) If, for any reason, an arbitrator is unable or unwilling to perform the duties of the office, the AAA may declare the office vacant.
+Vacancies shall be filled in accordance with applicable provisions of these Rules. - (b) In the event of a vacancy in a panel of neutral arbitrators after the hearings have commenced, the remaining arbitrator or arbitrators may continue with the hearing and determination of the controversy unless the parties agree otherwise.

-R-19.
+R-20.
 Preliminary Hearing

 - (a) As promptly as practicable after the appointment of the arbitrator, a preliminary hearing may be held among the parties and/or their representatives and the arbitrator.
-The preliminary hearing will be conducted via conference call unless the arbitrator determines that it shall be held by video conference. - (b) During the preliminary hearing, the parties and the arbitrator shall discuss the future conduct of the case, including clarification of issues and claims, scheduling of the hearings, prehearing exchange of information, and any other preliminary matters as appropriate to achieve a fair, efficient, and economical resolution of the dispute. - (c) The arbitrator shall promptly issue written orders that state the arbitrator's decisions made during or as a result of the preliminary hearing.
+The preliminary hearing will be conducted via conference call unless the arbitrator determines that it shall be held by video conference. - (b) During the preliminary hearing, the parties and the arbitrator shall discuss the future conduct of the case, including clarification of issues and claims, scheduling of the hearings, prehearing exchange of information, and any other preliminary matters as appropriate to achieve a fair, efficient, and economical resolution of the dispute.
+Procedures P-1 and P-2 of these Rules address the issues to be considered at the preliminary hearing. - (c) The arbitrator shall promptly issue written orders that state the arbitrator's decisions made during or as a result of the preliminary hearing.
 The arbitrator may also conduct additional preliminary hearings if the need arises.

-R-20.
+R-21.
 Exchange of Information